bensuperpc/MathLib/README.md

-# MathLib
+# mathlib

-This is the MathLib project.
+This is the mathlib project.

 # Building and installing